Role: Campaign Concept & Strategy

 Future: Visible pathways from community fields to academy tryouts to professional contracts.
 Not talent searches, but talent recognition.

-Visual Style: Mixed format—Super 8 footage, iPhone vertical video, 4K cinematic
+Visual Style: Documentary warmth meets spoken word energy.
+Mixed format.
+Super 8 footage, iPhone vertical video, 4K cinematic.

-The film opens with a truth: "They say soccer's coming to America.
-Like we haven't been here."
+They say soccer's coming to America.
+Like we haven't been here.

 Black screen.
 Sound of a ball bouncing on concrete.
 Cut to feet on pavement, kids playing in a park.
 Archive footage from the 90s, then match cut to the same field today.

-The middle builds the case through cultural connection: "The crossover.
+The crossover.
 The fake-out.
-The 'watch this.'
+The "watch this."
 You think that started on a pitch?
 Nah.
-That started here."
+That started here.

 Quick cuts between a dancer hitting a move and a player hitting a stepover.
 Hands clapping in church and after a goal.
 DeAndre Yedlin highlights intercut with footage of him as a kid in Seattle's Central District.

-The closing is a statement: "2026, the world's gonna watch.
-Let 'em."
+2026, the world's gonna watch.
+Let 'em.

 Golden hour light on a RAVE Foundation field.
 A little girl, maybe 7, ball at her feet, looks up confident.
 She flicks the ball up, juggles once, walks off frame.